pet6r/DiscordWhispers/README.md

      ```

 ## Customization:
 - **Changing the LLM Model**: Each bot uses a different LLM model by default (e.g., `deepseek-coder-v2` for Syntax, `dolphin-llama3:8b` for Lain).
-You can update and change  the models used by editing the `chat_with_*` function inside each bot's script.
+You can update the models by editing the `chat_with_*` function inside each bot's script.
+Use Ollama to download various models.

 ## Usage Examples:
 1. **Syntax**: